-$^{2}$ In a more general supply chain network model, Ostrovsky (2007) introduces cross-side complementarity in addition to same-side substitutability.
-These conditions guarantees the monotonicity of a function, and he shows the existence of a stable allocation by Tarski's theorem.
+4 In a more general supply chain network model, Ostrovsky [31] introduces cross-side complementarity in addition to same-side substitutability.
+These conditions guarantee the monotonicity of a function, and he shows the existence of a stable allocation by Tarski's theorem.
+See also Hatfield and Kominers [19].